 With the goal of furthering U.S. athletes’ competitive performance, it is US Equestrian’s vision to connect all human healthcare professionals together in a way that benefits U.S. athletes and their ability to compete to the best of their physical ability.
 Linking physicians, physiotherapists, nutritionists, sports psychologists, physical trainers, and other practitioners who play a role in the health and performance of U.S. athletes is beneficial to encouraging their advancement in the sport.

-Physiotherapists interested in taking the certification course to be a part of US Equestrian’s Physiotherapist Network should contact Steven Morrissey for more information and requirements.
+Therapists interested in taking the certification course to be a part of US Equestrian’s Network should contact Steven Morrissey for more information and requirements.